voxel51/fiftyone/docs/source/enterprise/management_sdk.rst

 .. note::

-   You must use an :ref:`API connection <teams-api-connection>` (not a direct MongoDB connection) in order to use Management SDK methods.
+   You must use an :ref:`API connection <enterprise-api-connection>` (not a direct MongoDB connection) in order to use Management SDK methods.

-.. _teams-sdk-api-reference:
+.. _enterprise-sdk-api-reference:

 API reference
 _____________

-.. _teams-sdk-connections:
+.. _enterprise-sdk-connections:

 Connections
 -----------